Get in Touch

 • Working while the flow is turned on creates disruptive air columns with eddies and vortices, which defeats the purpose of the device.

-• Horizontal laminar air flows blow fumes and contaminated air directly at the user’s face.
+• Horizontal laminar air flow blows fumes and contaminated air directly at the user’s face.

-• Without proper handling, these devices fail fast and hard.
+• Without proper handling, these devices fail quickly.

 Where Can We Use Laminar Airflow Cabinets

-A biochemistry lab is the most normal place to find a laminar airflow.
+A biochemistry lab is the most common place to find one.
 All tissue and microbe cultures are sensitive to things floating in the air and so they have to be protected this way.
 Also, in the pharmaceutical industry, the labs use these devices commonly to work with medicines and cultures to test them on.
 The pharmacy factories also use larger versions of similar devices working on the same concept.

-1. Do wear safety glasses, long protective gloves and lab coats while operating a laminar workflow cabinet.
+1. Do wear safety glasses, long protective gloves and lab coats while operating a laminar airflow cabinet.

 2. Do not use the UV light and the airflow functions simultaneously (some advanced models may actually have electronic blocks that prevent this).